 We made a comparison from the beginning of our Yamaha Soundbars advertising campaign to 12 months later and we were very pleased with the figures we found.
 In summary: we found +67% CTR, +407% Advertising Sales and +11% conversion rate.

 The soundbars have proven to be drivers for performance in the Yamaha portfolio overall.
 When looking at the YOY growth for both soundbars from the launch date, it is clear how successful they were from July 2019-October 2020 alone.
 We saw +612% growth for the larger soundbar and +245% growth for the smaller one.
-We are pleased with the entire launch campaign for both of these products because, thanks to our holistic approach, they turned out to be true diamonds in the product portfolio and continue to grow and support Yamaha’s overall Amazon growth.
+We are pleased with the entire launch campaign for both of these products because, thanks to our holistic approach, they turned out to be true diamonds in the product portfolio and continue to grow and support Yamaha’s overall growth on Amazon.